Bernstein Shur Monthly – December 2017

 To learn more about tax reform’s potential impact on tax exempt financing, please contact:

-In Case You Missed It – Attorney Pat Peard on Maine Calling
+In Case You Missed It – Attorney Pat Peard on ME Calling